The 5 New Linux-Destroying Spells

 This is Saito from the infrastructure team

-We also have some items that are not on the ranking list.
+We also have some items that aren't in the rankings.

 5th place: iptables